-- int execl(const char path, const char arg0, ...); - executes the command at path, passing it the environment as a list: $arg_0 ... arg_n$ - thus, the execl family breaks down argv into its individual constituents, and then passes them as a list to the execl? function (the l stands for list) - int execlp(const char path, const char arg0, ...); - same as execl, but uses \$PATH resolution for locating the program in path, thus an absolute pathname is not necessary - int execle(const char path, const char arg0, ... char envp[]); - allows you to specifically set the new program's environment, which replaces the default current program's environment - examples: params.c, execl.test.c, execle.test.c, environ2.c, execlp.test.c, sash.c
+- int execl(const char path, const char arg0, ...); - executes the command at path, passing it the environment as a list: arg_0 ... arg_n - thus, the execl family breaks down argv into its individual constituents, and then passes them as a list to the execl? function (the l stands for list) - int execlp(const char path, const char arg0, ...); - same as execl, but uses \$PATH resolution for locating the program in path - int execle(const char path, const char arg0, ... char envp[]); - allows you to specifically set the new process's environment - examples: params.c, execl.test.c, execle.test.c, execlp.test.c, sash.c